True friends are priceless, and yet we live in a time when people can get paid to be a friend for companionship, conversation, or coffee.

 Create a marketing plan – Are you taking this business to the next level?
 Craft a marketing plan that will outline how you’re going to promote your dispatching services.

-In fact, dispatching is a high-paced position, you must be able to work under pressure gracefully.
-This is probably the most important characteristic of dispatchers because burn out in this field is very real.
+In fact, dispatching is a high-paced position, you must be able to work under pressure while maintaining your composure.
+This is probably the most important characteristic of dispatchers because burnout in this field is very real.

 The internet has provided millions of creative people an outlet to share their talent and actually get paid to draw.